irmen/prog8/docs/source/libraries.rst

 ``available``
     Returns true if Vera FX is available, false if not (that would be an older Vera chip)

-``mult`` , ``muls``
+``muls``
-    The hardware 16*16 multiplier is exposed via ``mult`` and ``muls`` routines (unsigned and signed respectively).
+    The VeraFX signed word 16*16 to 32 multiplier is accessible via the ``muls`` routine.
-    They are about 4 to 5 times faster as the default 6502 cpu routine for word multiplication.
+    It is about 4 to 5 times faster than the default 6502 cpu routine for word multiplication.
-    But they depend on some Vera manipulation and 4 bytes in vram just below the PSG registers for storage.
+    But it depends on some Vera manipulation and 4 bytes in vram just below the PSG registers for storage.
-    Note: there is a block level %option "verafxmuls" that automatically replaces all word multiplications in that block by calls to verafx.muls/mult, but be careful with it because it may interfere with other Vera operations or IRQs.
+    Note: there is a block level %option "verafxmuls" that automatically replaces all word multiplications in that block by calls to verafx, but be careful with it because it may interfere with other Vera operations or IRQs.
+    The full 32 bits result value is returned in two result values: lower word, upper word.

+``mult16``
+    VeraFX hardware multiplication of two unsigned words.
-    Note: the lower 16 bits of the 32 bits result is returned as the normal subroutine's returnvalue, but the upper 16 bits is returned in cx16.r0 so you can still access those separately.
+    NOTE: it only returns the lower 16 bits of the full 32 bits result, because the upper 16 bits are not valid for unsigned word multiplications here
+    (the signed word multiplier ``muls`` does return the full 32 bits result).
+    It is about 4 to 5 times faster than the default 6502 cpu routine for word multiplication.
+    But it depends on some Vera manipulation and 4 bytes in vram just below the PSG registers for storage.
+    Note: there is a block level %option "verafxmuls" that automatically replaces all word multiplications in that block by calls to verafx, but be careful with it because it may interfere with other Vera operations or IRQs.

 ``clear``
     Very quickly clear a piece of vram to a given byte value (it writes 4 bytes at a time).